oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

    * Fixed typos and grammar edits
    * Introduced Cross-Device Consent Phishing as a label for the types of attacks described in this document.
    * Capitalised Initiating Device and Authorization Device
-   * Capitalised SHOULD, RECOMMENDED and MAY when applied to actions the Authroization Server, Resource Server or Client may implement.
+   * Capitalised SHOULD, RECOMMENDED and MAY when applied to actions the Authorization Server, Resource Server or Client may implement.

    -01